muddle12/DCExtractor/Specifications/Models/MDS.md

 	string name;                    //The name of the bone. int32 associatedMDTOffset;      //The mesh that this bone's bind pose is associated with. int32 parentIndex;              //The index of the parent bone.
 	Matrix4x4 local;   		//The local transformation matrix.
-	//Optional: Matrix4x4 bind;   	//The bind transformation matrix.
+	//Matrix4x4 bind;   		//Optional: The bind transformation matrix.
 See BBP specification.
 }

 //A material used by the MDS triangles. struct MDSMaterial
 {
 	Vector4 firstColor;             //Unknown, I presume this is a diffuse color.
 	Vector4 secondColor;            //Unknown, possibly a specular or ambinet color.
 	Vector4 thirdColor;             //Unknown, possibly a specular or ambient color. float32 unknown1;               //Unknown, potentially glossiness/roughness.
 	string name;                    //The name of the material, which matches the corresponding texture associated with this material.
 This section is 44 bytes long.
 }

 //An index that forms a triangle. struct MDSIndex
 {
 	int32 Vertex;      		//The index of a vertex in the vertices list. int32 Normal;      		//The index of a normal in the normals list. int32 UV;          		//The index of a uv in the uvs list. int32 Color;       		//The index of a color in the colors list.
 }

 //A collection of indices that form a list of triangles. struct MDSTriangleStrip
 {
 	byte indexStyle;        	//The type of OpenGL primitive this strip represents.
 Values: GL_TRIANGLES(0x0003), GL_TRIANGLE_STRIP(0x0004), or DC2_COLLISION_TRIANGLES(0x13)
 	byte indexType;          	//Determines what kind of data is stored in the indices.
 Values: VertexNormalUV(0x0), VertexNormalUVColor(0x1), VertexNormal(0x2), Vertex(0x3)
 	short16 padding;               	//Always zero, assumed padding.
 	int32 indexCount;              	//The number of indices in this strip.
 	int32 materialIndex;           	//The index into the material array.